 - whether the officer engaged in any acts of police misconduct which could override any alleged wrongdoing on your part.11

-The penalties imposed in connection with violations of Vehicle Code 23152(a) VC California's driving under the influence law depend on whether you are convicted of your first, second, third, or subsequent offense.
+The consequences of a violation of Vehicle Code 23152(a) VC California's driving under the influence law depend on whether you are convicted of your first, second, third, or subsequent offense.

 Most first, second, and third-time DUIs are misdemeanors.
 Fourth and subsequent DUIs within a ten-year period are typically filed as felony drunk driving charges in California.
 Being involved in a DUI causing injury can also influence this determination.

-California DUI penalties for misdemeanor violations usually include (but are not necessarily limited to) the following:
+California DUI penalties for misdemeanor violations of VC 23152(a) usually include (but are not necessarily limited to) the following:

 - informal probation for three to five years,